-On 1st October 2007, Veolia began a 27 year contract to provide waste services for the County.
+Veolia has a 27-year contract to provide waste services for the County of Shropshire

 This means that Veolia has taken on responsibility for collecting, reducing, recycling, recovering and disposing of household waste on behalf of Shropshire Council.